-- if the requirement is amended after the vehicle is built (b) and before the equipment is fitted - the requirement as in force - - (i) when the vehicle was built; or - when the equipment was fitted; or (ii) - at any time between when the vehicle was built (iii) and the equipment was fitted. - However, a vehicle, or equipment fitted to a vehicle, need not (4) comply with a recommendation or requirement of a second edition ADR if - the recommendation or requirement is replaced by, or is inconsistent with, a requirement of a third edition ADR applying to the vehicle or equipment; and - (b) the vehicle or equipment complies with the requirement of the third edition ADR. - If a second edition ADR allows a vehicle built on or after a (5) stated time to be fitted with equipment, a vehicle built before the time may also be fitted with the equipment.
+- the requirement as in force when the vehicle was built; (a) or - (b) if the requirement is amended after the vehicle is built and before the equipment is fitted - the requirement as in force - - (i) when the vehicle was built; or - when the equipment was fitted; or (ii) - at any time between when the vehicle was built (iii) and the equipment was fitted. - (4) However, a vehicle, or equipment fitted to a vehicle, need not comply with a recommendation or requirement of a second edition ADR if - the recommendation or requirement is replaced by, or is inconsistent with, a requirement of a third edition ADR applying to the vehicle or equipment; and - the vehicle or equipment complies with the requirement (b) of the third edition ADR. - (5) If a second edition ADR allows a vehicle built on or after a stated time to be fitted with equipment, a vehicle built before the time may also be fitted with the equipment.